BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_5_Understanding_the_Descriptor.md

   "hasprivatekeys": false
 }
 ```
-Besides giving you the checksum, this command also provides useful information like whether a descriptor contains private keys.
+Besides giving you the checksum, this command also verifies the validity of the descriptor and provides useful information like whether a descriptor contains private keys.

 One of the powers of a descriptor is being able to derive an address in a regular way.
 This is done with the `deriveaddresses` RPC.
 ```